The Business Value of Enterprise Content Management (ECM) Solutions

 There are three things that companies can do to leverage and maintain the business value of ECM solutions:

 Many companies decide to adopt an ECM solution, but they forget that ECM is an information management solution.
 Information needs to be organized properly to facilitate its location and usage.
-So the first important thing to maintain the ECM solution is to establish and define an information governance framework, where you define all the necessary standards, policies, and procedures about how information is going to captured, processed, used, stored, retained and disposed.
+So the first important thing to maintain the ECM solution is to establish and define an information governance framework, where you define all the necessary standards, policies, and procedures about how information is going to captured, processed, used, stored, retained, and disposed of.
 Make ECM part of the corporate information governance strategy.

 It is very important to define this framework before the implementation of an ECM solution, during your “Solution Conception Phase”, and not once the mess is created, because the cost of fixing will be higher and tedious.